Louis Millet

 Millet patented a design for a prism light.

 Millet made a thistle window for the Patrick J. King House's great room aa well as a similarly themed mosaic fireplace surround with thistle design.

+From 1901 to 1903, Millet worked on perhaps his largest career commission at the Mississippi State Capitol in Jackson, Mississippi.
+Subcontracted to the Chicago contracting firm of W.A. and A.E.
+Wells (with headquarters in the Monadnock Building), Millet created a rich palette of stained and decorative glass windows, including the brilliantly colored opalescent windows in the Grand Staircase and the skylights for the chamber domes.